myclonelife/exosphere/README.md

 giving you a competitive advantage in today's fast-moving markets.

 Developers benefit from
-pain-free micro-services,
-higher productivity and fun for a wider degree of talent, amazing testing, and first-class cloud support, all in their favorite language.
+easy and intuitive access to a modern stack that makes micro-services pain free and leads to higher productivity and fun for a wider degree of talent, amazing testing and first-class cloud support, available in their favorite language.
 [[more about benefits]](website/benefits.md)